shokdot/shokdot/README.md

 Software Enginner
 -----------------

 In this moment I'm learning for software enginering in myself.
 Studtying in 42 Yerevan (Ecole 42).
-I'm also rarely work on Arduino Board, and do some smart things and IOT. />
+I'm also rarely work on Arduino Board, and do some smart things and IoT. />

 * 🌍  I'm based in Yerevan, Armenia
 * 🧠  I'm learning C/C++, Computer System Architecture